 But beware.
 Bringing a medical device to market is a years-long process full of complex regulatory hurdles and business decisions — considerations most product inventors (doctors and scientists, namely) aren’t accustomed to making.
 Add to that the desire to found a sustainable startup and you’re really facing an uphill battle.

 The good news?
 There are some prescribed steps you can take — that many startups often overlook — to ensure you’re on the right track.

 Medical device development is full of regulatory hoops and documentation.
 Unfortunately, it’s all too easy to view some of the requirements as little more than “paperwork.”

 The use specification document is a prime example.
 Composed of just a handful of short questions, the use specification document asks for basic details about your medical device: what it is intended to treat, how it functions, who will use it, and in what environment.

-No matter what stage of development your medical product is in, Mindflow can help.
+No matter what stage of development your medical product is in, MPE (Formerly MindFlow) can help.

-MindFlow Design is a leading medical product development firm for Medical, Life Sciences, and Consumer Health Companies and is based in Carlsbad, CA. We aspire to introduce powerful, intuitive healthcare technologies to the world.
+MindFlow Design LLC dba MPE Inc. is a leading medical product development firm for Medical, Life Sciences, and Consumer Health Companies.
+We aspire to introduce powerful, intuitive healthcare technologies to the world.